-2.1a: Fire or brush treatments (i.e. mowing) with minimal soil disturbance.

-2.1b: Time and lack of disturbance such as fire, long-term drought, inappropriate grazing management, or combinations of these.
-2.2a: Time and lack of disturbance such as fire, long-term drought, inappropriate grazing management, or combinations of these.
-2.3a: Low severity fire, late fall/winter grazing or brush treatment with minimal soil disturbance creates sagebrush/grass mosaic.
-2.3b: High severity fire significantly reduces sagebrush and leads to early/mid-seral community
+- 2.1a: Fire or brush treatments (i.e. mowing) with minimal soil disturbance. - 2.1b: Time and lack of disturbance such as fire; long-term drought, inappropriate grazing management, or combinations of these would allow the sagebrush overstory to increase and dominate the site. - 2.2a: Time and lack of disturbance such as fire, long-term drought, inappropriate grazing management, or combinations of these. - 2.3a: Low severity fire, late fall/winter grazing or brush treatment with minimal soil disturbance creates sagebrush/ grass mosaic. - 2.3b: High severity fire significantly reduces sagebrush and leads to early/mid-seral community

 Transition T2A: Inappropriate cattle/horse grazing management favoring shrub dominance and reducing perennial bunchgrasses will lead to phase 3.1.
 Soil disturbing treatments and/or inappropriate sheep grazing management will lead to phase 3.2.

 Transition T2B: Time and lack of disturbance allows for maturation of the tree community.

-Transition T2C: Catastrophic fire or soil disturbing treatments.
+Transition T2C: Catastrophic fire or soil disturbing brush treatments.